The College of Liberal Arts and Sciences policies

 The grievance procedures of The College of Liberal Arts and Sciences are as follows:

-• Consultation with instructor: The student questioning a course grade must first confer with the instructor, state the evidence, if any, and reasons for questioning that the grade received was not given in good faith.
+• Consultation with instructor: The student questioning a course grade must first confer with the instructor, state the evidence, if any, and reasons for questioning that the grade received was given in good faith.
 The instructor must review the matter, explain the grading procedure used and show how the final course grade in question was determined.
 If the instructor is a graduate assistant and this consultation does not resolve the difficulty, the student may then take the dispute to the faculty member in charge of the course.

 • Review by department leadership: If the grading dispute is not resolved after consultation with the instructor, the student may appeal to the department chair, director or other appropriate faculty within the department or school that offered the course.
 That member of the faculty may confer with the instructor to review the dispute.
 In most instances, the grievance procedure can be resolved after consultation with the instructor or review by department leadership and does not go beyond this level.

-Questions about this process can be directed to: TheCollegeDean@asu.edu.
+Questions about this process can be directed to TheCollegeDean@asu.edu.

 • There was an error in calculating the final course grade for the course.